kaixqu/real-time-linux-kernel/test_files/README.md

 This command visualizes your data and put it in result.png in your current directory.
 Go see it!

 ---
-There are some results in test_results folder for you to see.
+There are some results in ../test_results folder for you to see.